Back to all

 Why is inventory reconciliation important for finance teams?

-Reconciliation work is not just about ticking boxes at month‑end.
+This work is not just about ticking boxes at month-end.
 It underpins the accuracy of margins, working capital, and compliance reporting.
-When balances drift, so do COGS and management’s view of performance.
-Getting this process right means fewer surprises and faster reporting.
+When transactions do not match, errors compound and surface at the worst times.

-• Margin integrity: Misstated quantities or costs flow directly into COGS and gross margin
+• Margin integrity: Unmatched receipts or missed invoices flow directly into COGS and gross margin.

-• Close speed: Teams that remove manual searching and rework close faster and spend more time on analysis
+• Close speed: Teams that automate matching and focus on real exceptions close faster and spend more time on analysis.

 Recommended read: Intercompany Reconciliation: How to Eliminate Backlogs and Speed Up Month-End Close